winbench/bench/docs/content/ref/app-library.md

 included in the list of adorned executables if the [registry isolation](/ref/app-properties/#RegistryKeys) is used.
 Inside of the _custom script_ is the [PowerShell API](/ref/ps-api/) available.

+### App Custom Script `test` {#custom-script-test}

+* Description: Test hook for testing the installation of an app.
+* Path: `<app lib>\scripts\<app ns>\<app-id>.test.ps1`
+* Type: file

+The _custom test script_ is executed, when an app definition is tested.
+It is executed after a successful installation, after the existence of the main executable was checked.
+The test script fails when it writes an error or throws an exception;
+otherwise it will count as a successful test.

 ## App Setup Resources {#res}